 We’ll start by noting that all of the models above are made to withstand true wintertime conditions, and most users will never come close to experiencing temperatures below their spikes’ listed rating.
 That said, if you plan to bring your grips into extreme weather (or want the option to in the future), it can be a helpful spec to consider when available.
-For example, Kahtoola’s MICROspikes, NANOspikes, and EXOspikes are rated to -22 degrees Fahrenheit (this is the point to which the harness will remain supple), Yaktrax’s Run can be worn down to -41 degrees, Unigear’s Traction Cleats are rated to -49 degrees, and Snowline’s Chainsen City can go all the way to -76 degrees.
+For example, Kahtoola’s MICROspikes, NANOspikes, and EXOspikes are rated to -22 degrees Fahrenheit (this is the point to which the harness will remain supple), Yaktrax’s Run can be worn down to -41 degrees, and Unigear’s Traction Cleats are rated to -49 degrees.
 These numbers don’t necessarily correlate with any other performance metrics (e.g., don’t expect the Traction Cleats to last longer than the MICROspikes), and we advise taking them with a grain of salt given the lack of standardized testing.
 But for those who experience below-zero temperatures regularly, it’s nevertheless another piece to consider.

 Traction devices are pretty low-maintenance pieces of gear, but there are a couple of measures you can take to maximize their lifespan.
 It’s good practice to dry your spikes after each use using a microfiber or towel to prevent premature rusting.
 If you’ve walked on salted roads, rinse them in warm water and make sure to wipe away any remaining salt or residue along the spikes and chains, as it can degrade the metal components over time.
 In terms of storage, most snow grips come with a dedicated case for stowing them when not in use, which is helpful both when stuffing them in your pack mid-hike and keeping them protected when you stash them away for the summer.

 Winter traction devices are designed to provide grip on low- to medium-grade packed snow, ice, and other harder surfaces, but they’re not built for navigating deep powder or more vertical slopes.
 This is where we turn to snowshoes and full-on crampons, respectively.
 Snowshoes provide a wider platform underfoot for staying afloat in soft snow, while crampons boast burlier constructions, dedicated front spikes, and compatibility with mountaineering boots for more technical alpine pursuits and ice climbing.
-Some models above have crampon-like spikes at the front for toeing in on steep slopes and kicking steps, including Hillsound’s Trail Crampon Pro and Snowline’s Chainsen Ultra, but they’re no match for true crampons in high-altitude and extreme environments.
+Some models above, including Hillsound’s Trail Crampon Pro and Snowline’s Chainsen Ultra, have crampon-like spikes at the front for toeing in on steep slopes and kicking steps—but they’re no match for true crampons in high-altitude and extreme environments.
 In the end, if you’re planning a more technical ascent that involves the use of an ice axe or ice tools, it’s best to opt for a dedicated semi-automatic or automatic crampon.

-In addition to the traditional designs above, there are a number of unique traction options on the market in 2021.
-For those unintimidated by a DIY project, La Sportiva’s AT Grip Hobnails are particularly intriguing: essentially, you make your own traction device by screwing 18 studs into any rubber-soled shoe or boot (all tools and hardware are included).
-Yaktrax also offers two innovative alternatives in their QuickTrax and Heeltrax—the former is a low-profile, stud-equipped band that stretches over just the front of your shoe, while the latter covers just your heel and is made specifically for drivers and other outdoor workers who need to maintain the ability to drive or climb ladders.
+In addition to the traditional designs above, there are a number of unique traction options on the market in 2023.
+For those unintimidated by a DIY project, La Sportiva’s AT Grip Hobnails are particularly intriguing: Essentially, you make your own traction device by screwing 18 studs into any rubber-soled shoe or boot (all tools and hardware are included).
+Yaktrax also offers an innovative alternative in their QuickTrax, which is a low-profile, stud-equipped band that stretches over just the front of your shoe.
 Finally, for skiers, Seirus’ Cat Tracks attach to the bottom of ski boots and provide added grip when walking across parking lots or gravel on your way to the lift.

 Back to Our Top Traction Device Picks Back to Our Traction Device Comparison Table